 Similar to hard wax finishes, oil sealer is easy to apply for the DIY enthusiast and penetrates deeply into the wood, providing a nice, even sheen.
 It is not as durable as other products on the market and needs to be refinished every couple of years but it is a good option for flooring that doesn’t take a lot of pounding during the day.
 Compared to hard wax it does require a tremendous amount of time to dry and harden before you can walk on it – at least two days to be on the safe side.

-Shellac predates polyurethane and was quite popular prior to the 1970s.
+Shellac predates polyurethane and was quite popular before the 1970s.
 Whilst not the floor finish of choice nowadays, it is still used because it is easy to apply and fairly cheap.
 The problem is that shellac is not particularly durable and so not the best choice if you have a floor that gets a decent amount of traffic.
 You need to re-coat every so often and it is not compatible with most other floor finishes because it produces a chemical reaction.

 Shellac is often used as a base coat with hard wax applied on top.